AnaCRFerreira/sciprog_21/practical05/README.md

 # HypTang.c

 _HypTang.c_ script that calculates the Inverse Hyperbolic Tangent using two methods.
-Enter the start and finish points of the serie separated by ','.
+Enter the start and finish points of the serie separated by comma.

 To run:
 ```